-School is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism6.
+The Learning Trust is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism.

-School seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.
+The Learning Trust seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.

-School staff receive training to help identify early signs of radicalisation and extremism.
+Trust staff receive training to help identify early signs of radicalisation and extremism.
 Indicators of vulnerability to radicalisation are in detailed in the Appendix section.

-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)7.
+Opportunities are provided in the curriculum to enable students to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014).

-The school governors, the Headteacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include the use of school premises by external agencies, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+Our school's Governors, Headteachers and the Designated Safeguarding Leads (DSLs) will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include the use of a school premises by external agencies, anti-bullying policy and other issues specific to the school's profile, community and philosophy.

-When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
+When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
 They should then follow normal safeguarding procedures e.g. a referral to Channel.
 If the matter is urgent, then the Police must be contacted by dialling 999.
 In non-urgent cases where police advice is sought then dial 101.
 The Department of Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264).